 Improves Mental Health Significantly

-As per their research paper, Yoga such as Padmasana helps relax the body and slows down breathing.
+As per their research paper, yoga poses, such as Padmasana, helps relax the body and slows down breathing.
 Also, the posture helps slow down the heart rate and de-inflates the blood pressure to optimum levels.

 Increases Hemoglobin Count In Blood